On the way from the Czech Republic to Hungary

 Visiting the Szigliget castle

-Leaving the castle grounds, we stopped for obligatory ice cream, which we bought in a restaurant next to the upper parking lot.
+Leaving the castle grounds, we stopped for the obligatory ice cream, which we bought in a restaurant next to the upper parking lot.

 You can find more information about the castle on the castle’s website